Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: TMLE for Treatment Effect VIM

-In this section, we introduce two algorithms for general initial estimation, and two metalearner methods for CATE estimation specifically.
-For the initial estimation, we propose Super Learner (SL) and Highly adaptive lasso (HAL), which often serve as “off the shelf” algorithms in targeted learning.\\
+In this section, we introduce two algorithms for the general initial estimation of $\Psi_2(\tilde{Q}_0)$, and two metalearner methods for CATE estimation.
+We also give an example on how to use these methods to obtain initial estimates of the nuisance functions and construct a simple substitution estimate for $\Psi_2(\tilde{Q}_0)$.